 The Public Information Act governs information that a governmental body collects, assembles or maintains and states that the information is, in general, either open to all members of the public or closed to all members of the public.

-The Public Information Fact Sheet will provide you with more information and assist you with your Public Information Request.
-You may email your request form to PIR@FriscoTexas.gov.
+The Public Information Fact Sheet will provide you with more information.
+Click here to access the new Public Information Request online request system.

 City ordinance prohibits solicitation or distribution of handbills without first obtaining a written permit.
 Political and religious handbills do not require a permit.
 Knocking on the door and asking you to vote for a candidate or talking to you about religion is not soliciting.